-Identify similar tasting red wines based on their intensity from lightest to boldest.
+Identify similar-tasting red wines based on their intensity from lightest to boldest.

 Red Wines from Lightest to Boldest

 A combination of several fundamental traits in wine define how bold it is.
-For example, the tannin level in wine indicates boldness, and so alcohol level.
+For example, the tannin level in wine indicates boldness, and so does alcohol level.
 Higher alcohol wines tend to taste bolder.

 On the other hand, wines with lower alcohol, less tannin, and higher acidity are lighter-bodied.